Brunstatt

 Brunstatt (/fr/; Alsatian: Brunscht) is a former commune in the Haut-Rhin department in north-eastern France.
 On 1 January 2016, it was merged into the new commune Brunstatt-Didenheim.

 It is one of the southern suburbs of the city of Mulhouse, and forms part of the Mulhouse Alsace Agglomération, the inter-communal local government body for the Mulhouse conurbation.

 House of Besenval: A Swiss family, well conntected

-The arms of alliance of the families de Besenval and Bielińska.
-The Barony of Brunstatt is represented by the horseshoe in the coat of arms of Jean Victor de Besenval de Brunstatt (1671–1736).
-The silver doe stands for Riedisheim and the silver mermaid for Didenheim, the two other possessions of the family de Besenval in the Alsace.
+The arms of alliance of the families de Besenval (quartered shield) and Bieliński.
+The horseshoe represents the Barony of Brunstatt.
+The silver doe represents Riedisheim and the silver mermaid Didenheim, the two other possessions of the family de Besenval in the Alsace.
+The fourth quarter of the shield displays the Besenval family coat of arms, derived from the coat of arms of the municipality of Torgnon, the family's place of origin.
+Engraving by Ricardo de los Ríos.

 The communes of Brunstatt, Didenheim and Riedisheim once belonged to the Swiss patrician family von Besenval or de Besenval as they were called in France.
 The rich and powerful family from Solothurn had considerable influence at the royal court of France.
-An impressive example of this is that the King of France erected the de Besenval's possession of Brunstatt into a French barony on 11 August 1726.
-Hence the family name Baron de Besenval de Brunstatt.
+A striking illustration of this is the elevation of the family de Besenval's possession of Brunstatt to a French barony by the King of France on 11 August 1726, from which the family derived the title Baron de Besenval de Brunstatt.